oscardelama/ImageJ-colorMatrix-js/README.md

 Contact
 -------
 Please feel free to contact me for any suggestion.
-You can send your :email: to "oscar `at` odeLama `dot` com".
+You can send your :email: to "oscar &#64; odeLama `dot` com".

 *:copyright:* License
 -------------------